 Premium collection rates +10%-10%: To illustrate the impact of a different scenario in the assumed level of premium collection, premium collection rates were increased and decreased by 10% of the base assumption for the pensions business only.
-An increase in premium collection rates implies that there are more contracts paying contributions leading to a higher embedded value and vice versa.
+An increase in premium collection rates implies that there are more contracts paying contributions leading to a higher embedded value and vice versa for pensions business.
+Life protection business benefits from higher paid-ups in line with the nature of these products.